 It’s important to note that your results will only be for the specific phrase you put in.
 So, for example, if you put in “running shoes,” it will show you how many times the words “running shoes” have been searched.
 It’s possible that it has been used in other searches as well, “running shoes for men, “black running shoes,” but those aren’t included in the number of searches.

-Quick Tip: Search for all of the permutations of you keywords to see which version is the best.
+Quick Tip: Search for all of the permutations of your keywords to see which version is the best.
 For example: sport shoe, sport shoes, sports shoe, sports shoes.
-By checking in the Keyword Planner we can see that “sports shoes” has a search volume of 40,500, while “sport shoe” has only 1,300 searches.
-You can add in the permutations into your spread sheet next to each other in order to compare.
+By checking in the Keyword Planner we can see that “sports shoes” have a search volume of 40,500, while “sport shoe” has only 1,300 searches.
+You can add in the permutations into your spreadsheet next to each other in order to compare.